search icon

 Retained Earnings Examples, Formula, and Calculations

-To calculate your company’s potential retained earnings, consider this formula: Retained earnings = Beginning Period Retained Earnings + Net Income (or Loss) − Dividends
+Here’s a formula for calculating a company’s potential retained earnings: Retained earnings = Beginning Period Retained Earnings + Net Income (or Loss) − Dividends

 Remember that a corporate board member owes a fiduciary duty to the company.
 They must consider the company’s best interests when deciding whether to maintain retained earnings or pay dividends.